The 20 Best Historical Sites in Mumbai

 From 1917 to 1934 Mani Bhavan was Gandhi’s Mumbai headquarters during his independence movement.
 He did not live here permanently (he had a more stable residence in Ahmedabad) but would visit often in his efforts to force the British to withdraw.

-It was from this 2-story building that Gandhi launched many of his political campaigns which now makes it an important part of India’s history.
-Today, Mani Bhavan serves as a museum, a library and a re
+It was from this 2-story building that Gandhi launched many of his political campaigns, making it an important part of India’s history.

-Today this 2-story building serves as a memorial to the independence movement, hosting a museum, a library and research centre on Gandhian thought.
-Here you see Ghandi’s living quarters, which have been preserved, a photo gallery depicting his life, and view old films of his most famous speeches.
+Today this 2-story building serves as a memorial to the independence movement, with a museum, a library and research centre on Gandhian philosophy.
+Here you see Gandhi’s living quarters, which have been preserved, a photo gallery depicting his life, and view old films of his most famous speeches.

 Visually, it may not compare to most other entries on this list, but thanks to Ghandi’s influence in India it’s become one of the most popular historical sites in Mumbai.